 - Colossus is the big metal muscle of the group.
 It is important to remind folks that everyone thinks the X-Men are dead at this point, including Magik, Colossus’ little sister who is with the New Mutants in this comic era.

 - Rogue is additional muscle on the team.
 During this period she is still unable to touch others.
-It’s also important to note that this is pre-Gambit being introduced.
+It’s also important to note that this is before Gambit was introduced.

 - Havok serves as the obligatory Summers on the team, always destined to somehow live in the shadow of Cyclops, who is with X-Factor in this period.